cairnkit/.github/profile/README.md

 pointing at a selector that no longer exists, and nobody finds out until a customer sees a spotlight over empty space.

-Cairn moves the problem left.
+cairnkit moves the problem left.
 Tours are typed data in your repo, anchors are verified in CI, and a broken tour fails the build.